phelim-h/encord-agents/docs/task_agents/runner_intro.md

 The agent function is supposed to return where the task should go next.
 This can be done by pathways names or `UUID`s.
-If None is returned, the task is not moved and the runner picks up that task again at a later stage.
+If None is returned, the task remains in its current stage.
+It is processed by the runner on the next execution of that stage.

 You can also define multiple stages in a single runner: